eMetaboHUB-MAMA/mama-paper/paper/paper.md

-If you want to install and deploy your own MAMA instance server, you can either directly clone `mama-rest` and `mama-webapp` git repositories (option 1) or just pull matching Docker images and run these services as Docker containers (option 2).
+If you want to install and deploy your own MAMA instance server, you can either directly clone `mama-rest` and `mama-webapp` git repositories (option 1) or just pull reference Docker images and run these services as Docker containers (option 2).
-For both options you will need a MySQL database.
+For both options you will need a MySQL database (refere to the documentation for the tool version and configuration).

 <!-- Code repository -->
 For option 1 "Code repository", please follow each repository `README.md` file instruction to